everstrikeio/everstrike-websockets-api/index.md

 # Everstrike Websockets API

-Public API documentation for the Everstrike Websockets API.
+Public documentation for the Everstrike Websockets API.

 For information on how to use the Everstrike REST API, head over to https://docs.testnet.everstrike.io.